-Map 121 - location of the pharmacies providing the medicines use review service in 2019/20
+Map 117 - location of the pharmacies providing the medicines use review service in 2019/20

 In 2018/19, six of the pharmacies provided this service with none providing the maximum number of 140 reviews.
 Seven pharmacies provided the service in 2019/20, again with none providing the maximum number.
-In 2020/21, seven of the pharmacies provided a total of 204 reviews.
+In 2020/21, seven of the pharmacies have provided the service at the time this document was drafted.